ethanmypan/cse15l-lab-reports/Lab3.md

 # Part 2
 ## Find command-line options
 To understand what the find command-line options are/do I used the man find command in the terminal.
-I also asked chat gpt how to use the find -"command" in the terminal.
+I also asked chat gpt how to use the find - "command" (I filled in "command" with the command I was learning) in the terminal.

 # find "path" -ls